asconix/nixos-setup-minimal-installation-cd/README.md

-# NixOS 19.09beta minimal custom installer
+# NixOS 19.09 minimal custom installer

-This repository contains a build script to create a custom NixOS minimal installation ISO image.
-We already use NixOS 19.09 beta in production since at the time of writing (5th October 2019) we expect NixOS 19.09 to be released in few weeks.
-Compared to the original Nixos minimal installation ISO image, our custom ISO image contains following modifications:
+This repository contains a build script to create a custom NixOS 19.09 minimal installation ISO image.
+Compared to the original NixOS minimal installation ISO image, our custom ISO image contains following modifications:

-- initial copy of the NixOS channel is provided so that the user doesn't need to run "nix-channel --update" first
+- initial copy of the NixOS 19.09 channel is provided so that the user doesn't need to run "nix-channel --update" first
 - package `dialog` is installed since it is required by our custom installer
 - SSH daemon is running and accepting logins for `root`
 - password for root is set to `changeme`